CodeTwo Terms and Privacy

 If you decide to download one of our guides you may be asked to provide your personal details such as your name and your email.
 We need this data to make the file that you want to download available to you and to be able to contact you after you download our guide and ask for your feedback or offer you our Software.
 We will only process your personal data for the period necessary to follow up on your download or get your feedback.
 The processing of your data in such case is based on our legitimate interest.

-Downloading trial versions of our Software
+Accessing or downloading trial versions of our Software

 If you decide to download or access a trial version of our Software you will be asked to provide your personal details such as your name and your email.
 If you wish to do so, you may also share your telephone number with us.
 We need your personal details to: